-Budgeting is a key aspect to managing your personal finances.
-A good way to start making a budget is to carefully watch your spending habits, and then create a budget based on them.
+Budgeting is a key aspect of managing your personal finances.
+A good way to start making a budget is to carefully watch your spending habits and then create a budget based on them.
 Apps like Mint are especially helpful in creating and editing a budget.
 While setting a budget for yourself is a good first step, following it is the difficult part.
 Sticking to your budget takes discipline and focus, both of which are essential leadership skills.

 Another similarity between leading and managing personal finances is goal setting.
 It’s important to have goals for your money, just as it is important to have goals as a leader.
 Having a goal makes it easier for you to stick to your budget and be disciplined with your spending.

 Saving in your daily habits will ensure that you have some spending money and extra money in times of emergencies.
 Some desirable habits include turning off fans and lights when not using, using coupons, and looking for online deals before purchasing.
 The money saved from these habits will slowly add up.
 Before you know it, you will be cutting down significantly on your expenses.

 Learning to save in such a manner will teach you to incorporate smaller chores into your daily lifestyle.
 In terms of leadership, this will teach you how to carry out less exciting activities as part of your routine.
 It will also teach you to remember the smaller or insignificant tasks you might have as a leader.
 Just as there are many different ways to save, there are many different ways to lead – it’s just a matter of finding the ones that suit you most.